rayanfam/rayanfam.github.io/_posts/2018-09-15-hypervisor-from-scratch-part-3.md

 ## **Overview**

-In this part, we demonstrate how to interact with the VMM from Windows user-mode (**IOCTL Dispatcher**), then we solve the problems with the affinity and running code in a particular core.
-Finally, we get familiar with initializing **VMXON Regions** and **VMCS Regions**, then we load our hypervisor regions into each core and implement our custom functions to work with hypervisor instruction and many more things related to Virtual-Machine Control Data Structures (**VMCS**).
+In this part, we demonstrate how to interact with VMM from Windows user-mode (**IOCTL Dispatcher**), then we solve the problems with the affinity and running code in a particular core.
+Finally, we get familiar with initializing **VMXON Regions** and **VMCS Regions**, then we load our hypervisor into each core and implement our custom functions to work with hypervisor instructions and many more things related to Virtual-Machine Control Data Structures (**VMCS**).

-Some of the implementations are derived from [HyperBone](https://github.com/DarthTon/HyperBone) (Minimalistic VT-X hypervisor with hooks) and [HyperPlatform](https://github.com/tandasat/HyperPlatform) by [Satoshi Tanda](https://github.com/tandasat/HyperPlatform) and [hvpp](https://github.com/wbenny/hvpp) which is amazing work by my friend [Petr Beneš](https://twitter.com/PetrBenes) the person who helped me creating these series.
+Some of the implementations are derived from [HyperBone](https://github.com/DarthTon/HyperBone) (Minimalistic VT-X hypervisor with hooks), [HyperPlatform](https://github.com/tandasat/HyperPlatform) by [Satoshi Tanda](https://github.com/tandasat) and [hvpp](https://github.com/wbenny/hvpp) which is amazing work by my friend [Petr Beneš](https://twitter.com/PetrBenes).

 The full source code of this tutorial is available on :